X-CASH-official/.github/CONTRIBUTING.md

 #### Pull Requests

 > **Before creating a PR:** Make sure that your pull request is fixing and issue or is relating to a feature request listed in the repository's issues.
-If not, please create an issue to on your
+If not, please create an issue prior to creating the PR.
+You can also create a PR even if your changes are not completely done, if you need an early review.

 Please follow these steps to have your contribution considered by the maintainers: